- When Can Babies Start Eating Yoghurt?

 The allergic reaction may cause red itchy spots, swelling around the mouth or vomiting.
 These symptoms may occur within two to three hours after introducing food.

-You may have heard, or you may have been recommended by many people to give yoghurt made from cow’s milk but not the milk to your baby, until one year of age.
+You may have heard, or you may have been recommended by many people to give yoghurt made from cow’s milk but not the milk to your baby, until he turns one year of age.
 This is because it is difficult for babies to digest cow’s milk in comparison to breast milk or formula milk.
 Also, cow’s milk lacks essential nutrients and fats that a baby gets from breast or formula milk.

-- Try to Give Homemade Yogurt: It is best to give homemade yoghurt to your baby.
+- Try to Give Homemade Yoghurt: It is best to give homemade yoghurt to your baby.
 It is very easy to make.
 All you need is warm, full-fat milk and a teaspoon of yoghurt for fermentation.

-- Give Full Fat Yogurt: It is suggested to give full-fat milk yoghurt to your baby until advised against it by your doctor.
+- Give Full Fat Yoghurt: It is suggested to give full-fat milk yoghurt to your baby until advised against it by your doctor.
 In that case, you may give skimmed milk yoghurt to your baby.

 - Add Fruits for Flavour: You may add banana or mango puree to flavour the yoghurt for your baby.

-Steps to Make Yogurt at Home
+Steps to Make Yoghurt at Home

 It is best to give homemade yoghurt to babies, and this is how you can make yoghurt for babies under 1 at home: